DiceDB/dice/README.md

 The above command will start the DiceDB server running locally on the port `7379` and you can connect to it using [DiceDB CLI](https://github.com/DiceDB/dicedb-cli) and SDKs.

-> [!TIP]
-> Since DiceDB is a drop-in replacement for Redis, you can also use any Redis CLI and SDK to connect to DiceDB.

 ## Supporters